Hicks Field: World War II

 Flying training was performed with Fairchild PT-19s as the primary trainer.
-Also had several PT-17 Stearmans and a few P-40 Warhawks were assigned.
-The field was inactivated 20 July 1944 with the drawdown of AAFTC's pilot training program, declared surplus, and turned over to the Army Corps of Engineers.
-It was eventually discharged to the War Assets Administration (WAA) and returned to civil control.
+Also, the school had several PT-17 Stearmans, and a few P-40 Warhawks were assigned.
+The field was inactivated 20 July 1944 with the drawdown of AAFTC's pilot-training program, declared surplus, and turned over to the Army Corps of Engineers.
+It was eventually discharged to the War Assets Administration and returned to civilian control.

 Civil use

-Hicks Field was converted to a civil airport by April 1945.
-In 1954, Hicks was used by Bell Helicopter for flight testing of the HSL anti-submarine warfare helicopter.
+Hicks Field was converted to a civilian airport by April 1945.
+In 1954, Hicks was used by Bell Helicopter for flight testing of the HSL antisubmarine warfare helicopter.

 Hicks fell into disuse by 1976, having been removed from maps, and with only a few businesses remaining.
 In 1985, the similarly named but unrelated Hicks Airfield opened a short distance away.
 The original airfield was redeveloped into an industrial park by the early 1990s, although a few World War II-era hangars still stood.